Jairo Rodrigues

-Jairo Rodrigues Peixoto Filho (born 31 December 1992) commonly known as Jairo, is a Brazilian professional footballer who plays as a centre-back for V.League 1 club Hoang Anh Gia Lai.
+Jairo Rodrigues Peixoto Filho (born 31 December 1992) commonly known as Jairo, is a Brazilian professional footballer who plays as a centre-back for V.League 1 club Song Lam Nghe An.

 Career

 Jairo was born in Goiânia.
 As a youth player he played for Goiás and Santos.

 In July 2012, it was announced that Jairo had signed a contract with Botev Vratsa in Bulgaria.
 He made his league debut against Beroe Stara Zagora on 11 August, playing the full 90 minutes.

 In August 2014, Jairo signed with Portuguese side Trofense.

 On 22 September 2015, Jairo signed a contract with Neftchi Baku until May 2016.

 On 20 August 2019, Jairo signed for Kerala Blasters.

+In July 2026, after three seasons with Hoang Anh Gia Lai, Jairo left the club to join V.League 1 fellow Song Lam Nghe An.